 - 1. Applications for Practicum must be submitted by May before Practicum begins. - 2.
-Admission to Practicum will be a faculty decision based on grades, evaluation of the Practicum application, completion of the psychotherapy requirement, and placement approval. - 3.
-An interview by the Graduate Committee to further evaluate the applicant's readiness may be required. - 4.
-A written appeal process will be instituted in the event that a student is not considered ready for Practicum.
+Admission to Practicum will be a faculty decision based on grades, evaluation of the Practicum application, and placement approval. - 3.
+An interview by the Graduate Committee to further evaluate the applicant's readiness may be required. - 4.A written appeal process will be instituted in the event that a student is not considered ready for Practicum.